cantinilab/scid_2026_Kontext_workshop/README.md

 # Spatial Cell ID 2026 — Kontext workshop

-Welcome!
 This folder contains everything you need for the Kontext hands-on session: the slides, a dataset (8 sections of mouse heart, Xenium), the Kontext code, and the notebook.

-**If possible, steps 1 to 5 are to be done before the workshop.** (approximately 20mins)
+**If you are running this from the VM, copy this directory in /mydatalocal and start from Step 4.**

 ---